-Outsourced Quality & Regulatory Leadership: Right-Sizing Need and Cost
+Outsourced Quality & Regulatory Agencies: Right-Sizing Need and Cost

 Right-Sizing Need and Cost

 In our compliance consulting practice, it’s not uncommon for life science companies to engage our services for special projects.
-However, we’re increasingly seeing client organizations seek on-going compliance counsel from us after the special project is completed.
+However, we’re increasingly seeing regulated business clients seek on-going compliance counsel from us after the special project is completed.
 This enables them to maintain a baseline level of QA / RA expertise without the hefty price tag of a full time equivalent.
 The following four cases illustrate various approaches that provide QA / RA expertise while saving money.

 One established pharmaceutical company evaluated its product life cycle and decided to implement a series of changes surrounding the Active Pharmaceutical Ingredient (API).
 Retiring the old API, and transitioning to the new API were beyond the bandwidth of the team in place.
-It’s not uncommon for consultants to be called upon for projects like this.
+It’s not uncommon for consultants to be called upon for expertise in regulation examples like this.

-A fortune 500 company was planning new product development using a disruptive technology.
+Our regulatory agencies examples start with a fortune 500 company planning for a new product development using a disruptive technology.
 Recognizing that risk insulation and speed to market would be critical for early adoption and success, they decided to create a new subsidiary to develop and launch the product.